jet/equinox/DOCUMENTATION.md

 This is a very loose laundry list of items that have occurred to us to do, given infinite time.
-No conclusions of likelihood of starting, finishing, or even committing to adding a feature should be inferred, but most represent things that would be likely to be accepted into the codebase (please [read and] raise Issues first though ;) ).
+No conclusions of likelihood of starting, finishing, or even committing to adding a feature should be inferred, but most represent things that would be likely to be accepted into the codebase.

 - Extend samples and templates; see [#57](https://github.com/jet/equinox/issues/57)

 ## Wouldn't it be nice - `Equinox.EventStoreDb`

-EventStore, and it's Store adapter is the most proven and is pretty feature rich relative to the need of consumers to date.
-Some things remain though:

 - Provide a low level walking events in F# API akin to `Equinox.CosmosStore.Core.Events`; this would allow consumers to jump from direct